-Furthermore, we examined the common thematic areas of each concept, in order to avoid overlapping constructs in the theoretical framework.
+Furthermore, we examined the common thematic areas of each concept in order to avoid overlapping constructs in the theoretical framework.
 The grouping of the related competencies was structured based on the model of socioemotional e-competencies (Cebollero-Salinas et al., 2022) and was further elaborated from the other related theories that are included in the mindmap.
-As a final step of the development methodology we created the design of the proposed theoretical framework that is presented below (Figure 2).
+As the final step in our development methodology, we created a design for the proposed theoretical framework, which is presented below (Figure 2).
+This design served as the foundation for the initial version of the competency framework.
+After this, we revisited and reviewed the model, incorporating feedback from the project's validation activities (early and large-scale pilots), the Learning, Teaching, and Training (LTT) Activity, and emerging results from academic research, as shown in Figures 3 & 4.
+These new findings support and confirm the original concepts.

 Based on this framework we support the theory that is further described in the following chapter.